By Chris Olsen

 It wasn’t easy for my mom to juggle a family and a business while her spouse was working back-to-back jobs.
 She had a brood of kids who were constantly demanding her time and attention.
 She didn’t have a lot of resources at her disposal, but she was endlessly creative and eternally optimistic.
 She loved being a mom and she was good at it.
 But sewing and working with her clients brought her a different kind of joy.
 I saw her beam as customers praised her work.
 I noticed how her posture changed when people asked about her business in public.
 It fulfilled her in ways motherhood didn’t.

 I learned the foundation of a good business from my mom.
 I also experienced firsthand that mothers who launch and operate successful businesses while simultaneously raising children are a force to be reckoned with.
-This has only been reinforced as I have gotten to know many amazing women business owners who are also moms through the work we do at My Founder Story.
+This has only been reinforced as I have gotten to know many amazing women business owners who are also moms through the work we do at Publish Her.

 No Such Thing As One-Size-Fits-All